 Watch for fraudulent returns

-Research has shown that 30% of all holiday purchases will be returned, and of those returns, nearly 6% will be fraudulent.
-This form of fraud can result from people returning stolen items, returning items that were purchased with stolen credit cards, or returning items the customer knows don’t qualify based on the brand’s returns policy.
+Research has shown that around 18% of last year’s holiday purchases were expected to be returned, and of those returns, about 10% were estimated to be fraudulent.3 This form of fraud can result from people returning stolen items, returning items that were purchased with stolen credit cards, or returning items the customer knows don’t qualify based on the brand’s returns policy.
 Overly complicated policies can also move some shoppers to file fraudulent chargebacks instead of initiating a return.
 Chargebacks are typically more costly for brands than processing returns, so limiting these instances is important to maintain profitability.

 Some ways to limit fraudulent returns include: